On the Complexity of Dynamic Mechanism Design: -hardness: Finalizing the construction

 \begin{proof} Follows from multiplying the correct combination of entries of Table~\ref{table:F_i} and Table~\ref{table:distances}. \end{proof}

-This completes the construction of the instance of {\sc Two-day Auction}, starting from the instance of {\sc Independent Set}.
-Incidentally, notice that the numbers used are polynomial in the size of the input graph.
+This completes the construction of the instance of {\sc Two-stage Mechanism}, starting from the instance of {\sc Independent Set}.
+Notice that the numbers used are polynomial in the size of the input graph.